 Just before sunset, we set off to the volcano where we hope to get a glimpse of green ‘chocoyos’ (parakeets) returning to their nests inside the volcano crater.
 These birds have amazingly adapted to withstand the sulphurous fumes emitted from the volcano.
 While the parakeets are returning home, the bats are just leaving their caves in their masses.
 What a remarkable sight!

 We’ll don helmets and take a flashlight to explore the underground tunnel and rock formations formed by lava streams, before we end our visit to this majestic volcano with a hike to a viewpoint giving fantastic vistas of the crater mouth, which is continuously emitting smoke and sulfur gases, and allowing us to see a crater created by lava activity as recently as 2006!

-(Playa del Coco) Stand Up Paddling
+Stand Up Paddling (Playas del Coco)

 Whether you know it as SUP surfing, paddle surfing or stand up paddle boarding, this new sport is taking the world by storm.
 Let’s join the movement and grab a paddle and board and get cruising!

 This is the perfect way to enjoy the ocean for surfers and non-surfers alike, and you can tailor it to your comfort zone, from flat water paddling to riding the waves.
 Its fan base is growing so rapidly because everyone can do it and its great fun!

 With our instructor, we will learn the safety, basic strokes and turns both standing and kneeling and by the end, you’ll be a SUP pro.

 Included: equipment and life vest.